DataToolsPro/SnowUDFExcel/README.md

 <p>
   <b>START_DATE:</b> a date type input which represents the starting date.
 <br/><b>END_DATE:</b> a date type input which represents the end date.
-<br/><b>HOLIDAYS:</b> a varchar(1000000) input that represents the holidays that are to be excluded while calculating the network days.
+<br/><b>HOLIDAYS:</b> a varchar(1000000) input that represents the holidays that are to be excluded while calculating the net work days.
 The holidays are passed in a string format, separated by commas.
  <p><b>HOLIDAYS Table</b> This UDF was designed under an assumption there is a HOLDIAYS table located within the same schema where the UDF is deployed.
 Please see instructions for <a href="https://github.com/DataToolsPro/SnowUDFExcel/wiki/Implementing-HOLIDAYS-in-your-Snowflake-environment">Holidays Table Install Instructions</a>
 </p>
  <p><b>Example SQL to Execute NETWORKDAYS UDF</b>